2026 Buyer's Guide

 Do I need a solar Garmin?

-For the average user, no — AMOLED looks far better day to day.
+For the average user, no — AMOLED looks far better day to day, and solar is now limited to the Enduro, Instinct and Fenix lines.
 Solar starts to make sense if you regularly do multi-day expeditions outdoors where a charging stop is genuinely awkward.

 Can a Garmin replace my smartphone for fitness?